-Lessons about gender equality
+Lessons about gender equality and misogyny

 Download our free teaching resources for students aged 10-16.
 We cover the biggest topical issues of our time to help students to learn, think critically and talk about the issues affecting their lives.